UKNeuralComputation/UKNeuralComputation.github.io/program.md

 ## Main conference

-See the full programme below.
-Poster sessions to be confirmed imminently.
+See the summary programme below.
+See the full programme PDF for abstracts and poster session details.